manuelRod/YAML-Wordpress-Configurator/README.md

 ======================

 This plugin aims to easy the process of creating custom types of content.
-For the first version it will allow creation of custom post types via YML files.
+For the first version it will allow creation of custom post types via YAML files.
-In the future will allow to create any custom type of content available for WP, custom taxonomies, etc.
+In the future will allow to create any custom type of content available for WP, custom taxonomies, custom terms, etc.

 Did you find any bug?
 ---------------------